 If you haven’t been to college before, be sure to check out the First-Year Experience (FYE) Program.
 This program includes a three-credit hour class (EDUC 1105-Introduction to the University) designed to help with your transition to the college experience.
 The class assists with improving academic skills, exploring majors and becoming familiar with campus resources.
 The class is offered at both Ogden and Davis campuses.

 Weber State University accepts some of your military training credits.

-The Multicultural Student Center is committed to planning, developing and implementing services, programs and interventions that foster the learning and personal development of the various students served.
+The Center for Multicultural Excellence is committed to planning, developing and implementing services, programs and interventions that foster the learning and personal development of the various students served.
 The Multicultural Student Center promotes a strong campus sense of common community and aids students in building essential skills for independent critical thinking and self-determination through in and out of classroom experiences.
 Furthermore, through collaborative efforts with university and community partners, the Multicultural Student Center provides educational efforts to promote multicultural sensitivity, awareness, competency, and understanding.